textpotential/aproximatebible/docs/resume-rp-ds.md

 - Develop integrated data solutions across the institution using Python, SQL, git, and AWS Cloud infrastructure.
 - Use ETL best practices with databases and APIs to make data integration and institutional reporting more robust.
-- Maintain, update, and optimize python scripts, SQL jobs, and Django applications for critical business processes.
+- Maintain and optimize python scripts, SQL jobs, and Django applications for critical business processes.
 - Co-founder - AI Institute and Experimental Humanities Lab (data science working group).
 - Teach workshops on data science, Python, and NLP.
 - As part of senior leadership team, articulate and implement strategic institutional vision for technologies in concert with strategic plan.